 The C-Team proposes to engage an intern for the calendar year 2024 to fill the Mike Guerard Energy Fellow Internship.
 The internship provides workforce development opportunities for Rhode Island based college students.
 The intern will assist the EERMC and its C-Team in support of EERMC objectives and activities.
-For 2024, the C-Team is in the process of evaluating potential candidates for this position.
+For 2024, the C-Team has identified a candidate through the URI Energy Fellows Program and awaits formal scope of work and budget approval before moving forward.